 Additionally, the City is using road signage and other official channels to communicate updates.

 Read through weekly project updates on the S Belt Line Reconstruction Updates page.

-A design contract for the reconstruction of S Belt Line Road from Denton Tap Road to I-635 was awarded to Halff Associates, Inc. in the Spring of 2019.
-The scope of the S Belt Line reconstruction project includes the following elements:
+A design contract for the reconstruction of S Belt Line Road from Denton Tap Road to IH-635 was awarded to Halff Associates, Inc. in the Spring of 2019.
+The original scope of the S Belt Line reconstruction project included the following elements:

 - Replacement of all existing pavement